wohlfea/sea-301-d2/class-03-responsible-mobile-first/pair-assignment/README.md

-# jQuery Events in the View
+# Responsive Web Apps & SMACSS

-Work with the provided starter code to make a basic Blog web site mobile-first responsive.
+Work with the provided starter code to make the Blog web app mobile-first responsive.

 The code has unfinished features.
 Your help is needed to complete it!